jenkinsci/vectorcast-execution-plugin/README.md

 - Single Job - The setup for the Single Job will be one of the post-build steps.

 #### Information about legacy VectorCAST Coverage Plugin
-The [VectorCAST Coverage Plugin](https://plugins.jenkins.io/vectorcast-coverage/) Processes code coverage metrics from for VectorCAST Projects
+The  [Legacy VectorCAST Coverage Plugin](https://plugins.jenkins.io/vectorcast-coverage/) Processes code coverage metrics from for VectorCAST Projects
 This legacy plugin allows you to capture code coverage reports from VectorCAST Projects.
 Jenkins will generate the trend report of coverage.
 This plugin is used automatically with the VectorCAST Execution Plugin
 Coverage information from tests runs that has been converted to XML files is read and displayed by this plugin.